 Now that you know what you’re looking for, it’s time to explore some of the best community forum software options.
 What follows isn’t an exhaustive list.
-Instead, it’s a curated collection of the eight best forum software tools we most recommend for those wanting to create their own forums.
+Instead, it’s a curated collection of the nine best forum software tools we most recommend for those wanting to create their own forums.

 phpBB is a flexible forum platform that enables you to create boards where registered users can post messages.
 Once you have a forum set up, you can create as many internal message boards as you want.
 In fact, this tool can handle thousands of users, especially if you’re using a top-notch hosting service.